-This bourbon sweet potato pie sits in a crisp and flaky pie crust and tastes extra special with homemade marshmallow meringue on top.
+This bourbon sweet potato pie sits in a crisp and flaky pie crust and tastes extra special with homemade marshmallow creme on top.
 The filling features hints of bourbon and vanilla with lots of cinnamon and spices.

 Tell Me About this Bourbon Sweet Potato Pie